Explainer · Ownership & Wait Times

 Gun trust vs. individual: which NFA filing approves faster?

 The old advice was “get a trust to go faster.”
 Since the ATF’s 41F rule in 2016, that’s no longer true — and in current community data it’s often the reverse.
-Here’s what 3,045 reported approvals actually show, and what a trust really changes about your NFA filing.
+Here’s what 1,408 e-file approvals reported in the last 90 days actually show, and what a trust really changes about your NFA filing.

 What the data says right now